Here's Our Rant About Century Aluminum Company (CENX)

-Century Aluminum Company (NASDAQ:CENX) went up by 3.54% from its latest closing price compared to the recent 1-year high of $19.60.
-The company’s stock price has collected 11.03% of gains in the last five trading sessions.
-Press Release reported on 07/19/21 that Century Aluminum Announces Power Contract Extension for its Grundartangi, Iceland smelter
+Century Aluminum Company (NASDAQ:CENX) went up by 9.27% from its latest closing price compared to the recent 1-year high of $19.60.
+The company’s stock price has collected -16.91% of loss in the last five trading sessions.
+Press Release reported on 08/04/21 that Century Aluminum Company Reports Second Quarter 2021 Results

 Is It Worth Investing in Century Aluminum Company (NASDAQ :CENX) Right Now?